aws-solutions/media-services-application-mapper/INSTALL.md

 * [StackName]-Layout-[ID]
 * [StackName]-Settings-[ID]

-Each table is configured for auto scaling by the CloudFormation template.
-The default DynamoDB read and write capacity set by the CloudFormation template is 5.
-Each table is set to scale out when recent operations exceed 50% of its R/W capacity.
-Each table is limited to scale out to 5,000 R/W capacity units if needed.
-Each table will automatically scale in when R/W capacity needs reduce.

-Consider setting alarms and notify via email or text message if any throttling events occur on any table, if any of these tables breach the 75% level of their current capacity, or if any table exceeds a certain R/W capacity unit level.
+Each table is configured for on-demand capacity by the CloudFormation template.
+This allows MSAM to automatically scale it's data handling capacity from small to very large Media Services installations.

 ## Versions and Updates